HirschBerge/helpdeskscripts/README.md

-To install all the scripts, open a terminal and type "cd helpdeskscripts && sh install.sh"
+To install all the scripts, open a terminal and type "cd helpdeskscripts && bash install.sh"

 default account is:  techcenter